Ichus/Blackjack-Game/README.md

-README BlackJack Command Line Game README
+README BlackJack Command Line Game
 ------------------------------------------
 This game allows one player to play blackjack against the dealer You start with 100 credits and bet in 10 credit increments